-What’s a product recommendation quiz?
+What is a product recommendation quiz?

-A product recommendation quiz is a short quiz that asks questions about you or the person you are shopping for, then uses your answers to return the ideal product for your needs.
-Just as an in-store associate would help shoppers find the right product, quizzes allow you to offer a similarly personalized experience online.
+A product recommendation quiz is a short quiz that asks about you or the person you’re shopping for, then uses your answers to return the ideal product(s).
+Just as an in-store associate would guide shoppers to the right product, quizzes allow you to offer a concierge experience online.

 Want to see additional quizzes?
 Get inspired with these product recommendation quiz examples.